 On the UW-Madison campus, Bradfield has held administrative posts as director of the Molecular and Environmental Toxicology Center beginning in 2006, and as director of the Office of Graduate Support for the UW School of Medicine and Public Health since 2013.

-As the first permanent Director of WID, David Krakauer is an evolutionary theorist, a self-proclaimed sci-fi junkie and champion of collaboration and ideas.
-His vision for WID parallels an experimental “greenhouse” that nourishes hybrid approaches to science, new disciplines and unexpected partnerships.
+As the first permanent Director of WID from 2011-2015, David Krakauer is an evolutionary theorist, a self-proclaimed sci-fi junkie and champion of collaboration and ideas.
+His vision for WID paralleled an experimental “greenhouse” that nourished hybrid approaches to science, new disciplines and unexpected partnerships.